 The EQ-D5 questionnaire data will be scored, processed, and standardized according to the user manual.
+Change from baseline in EQ-5D visual analogue scale and EQ-5D index will be summarized.
 As for the FACT-Leu, data will be analyzed using appropriate methods to account for incomplete completion of questionnaires.
 Data collected from the EQ-D5 will not be reconciled with adverse event or laboratory data or with FACT-Leu findings.